UPPMAX/uppmax_intro_python/docs/sessions/using_the_python_interpreter.md

 !!!- info "Learning objectives"

-    - Practice using the UPPMAX documentation
+    - Practice using the documentation of your HPC cluster
     - Practice using the Python book
       [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html)
-    - To be able to login to Rackham autonomously
+    - To be able to login to your HPC cluster
-    - To be able to load a Python version autonomously
+    - To be able to load Python
-    - to be able to start an interactive session autonomously
-    - To be able to run a minimal Python program autonomously
+    - To be able to run a minimal Python program

 ???- question "For teachers"

     Teaching goals are:

-    - Learners have used the UPPMAX documentation
+    - Learners have used the documentation of their HPC cluster
+    - Learners have used the Python book
     - Learners have used the Python interpreter
-    - Learners have loaded Python using the module system
+    - Learners have loaded Python

     Other goals are:

     - Verify that learners indeed have learned how to login
-    - Verify that learners indeed have learned how to start an interactive session
     - Verify that learners indeed have learned how to use the module system

     Prior question: